Had3r/za-Szklem-Foto/README.md

 #### Other tools

 - linting tool:

   - I am using Gatsby built-in ESLint setup.
 It means, that ESLint shows feedback into the terminal window in dev mode, and also to the console in browser developer tools.
 This is to speed up my work, I don't have to focus on my own configuration (sometimes you need to improve the configuration while writing the code)

+- images:

+  - they are optimized with gatsby-image to increase performance.
+Images are optimized with <a href="https://www.gatsbyjs.com/plugins/gatsby-image/?=gatsby-ima#gatsby-image">gatsby-image</a> to increase performance.
+For those where the exact dimension is known (eg Testimonial), I use the "Fixed" type, while if the height and width are different depending on the screen (eg Hero), the "Fluid" type.

 ## Documentation files